Secondary Transition - Year 6 into Year 7

-At the beginning of Year 6, members of the Senior Leadership Team will visit your child’s primary school to give a presentation and an opportunity for questions and answers in a more personalised setting.
+In the Spring term, a member of the Senior Leadership Team will visit your child’s primary school to give a presentation and an opportunity for questions and answers in a more personalised setting.

-Throughout the year we liaise closely with all our partner primary schools to support themed weeks and initiatives across the curriculum.
-We also have Cromwell staff who are governors at 4 of our local primary schools.
+Throughout the year, we liaise closely with all our partner primary schools to support themed weeks and initiatives across the curriculum.

-Also during June, we organise individual appointments with a senior member of staff, these last approximately 30 minutes and are there to get to know your child to ensure they are appropriately placed in tutor groups.
-We also launch our literacy curriculum in your primary school and all literacy lessons post SAT’s focus on their transition work for Cromwell.
-All our partner primary schools deliver French as a language.
+Also during May, we organise individual appointments with a senior member of staff, for parents/carers and pupils; these last approximately 20 minutes and are there to allow us to get to know your child to ensure they are appropriately placed in Tutor groups.

 We are aware that many of our pupils have made exceptional progress in specific subject areas at primary school.
 We have a transition programme in place that ensures we are fully aware of their current achievements and build on these.